tizianocitro/ds-and-algo/README.md

 # Data Structures and Algorithms

-Having fun with data structures and algorithms in Python
+Having fun with data structures and algorithms in Python.

 I track questions and results on [DittoCode](https://dittocode.io/problems).